eva-lng/the-office-quotes-api/README.md

 ## Getting started
 1. Install `node` and `cd` to the project folder
 2. `npm install`
+3. `node server.js`
-3. Navigate to browser and go to `http://localhost:8000` to view the homepage
+4. Navigate to browser and go to `http://localhost:8000` to view the homepage

 ## Usage
 Visit the homepage to see the quote generator in action.
 To learn how to use the API, you can also visit the API documentation at `/docs`.